elmorsym1/Digital-Porous-Media-Micro-CT-Scans/README.md

 4. Extrating the pores' centeriods corrdinates
 5. Transforming the porous media micro ct scans from .raw format to stack of slices of 2D .png images

-For more information please contact the repository owner at elmorsym@mcmaster.ca
+For more information please contact the repository owner at elmorsym777@gmail.com